n0rb4k/Notes/readme.md

 # Recover an existing session
 weevely session <path> [cmd]
 ```
-## Check for brocken links to hijack
+## Check for broken links to hijack
 **broken-link-checker** will crawl a target and look for broken links.
 Whenever I use this tool I like to run:

 ```bash